aarati-K/wiscer/README.md

 $ ./run_all.sh > results.txt
 ```

-The full output with fine-grained metrics is stored in folder `output/`.
+The full output with fine-grained metrics collected per-batch of 1M opertaions is stored in folder `output/`.

 ## Measuring Hardware Metrics using the Intel PMU <a name="pmu"></a>